littleluwu/raytracing_playground/README.md

 ## :pencil2:- Atividade03 - Load 3D Object

 For this assignment, I created a class called `object3D` that describes 3D objects, storing their important components like vertices and faces in vector structures.
 The objec3D constructor expects a file path as an argument that points to an `OBJ` file containing the description of the geometry of a given model you want to load.
 It only loads an object from a .obj file, being the only geometry definition format accepted.

+## :pencil2:- Atividade04 - Rendering Shapes

+We started playing with raytracing in this assignment.
+Following chapters 4, 5, and 6 from the book Ray Tracing in One Weekend, we implemented classes for the rays, camera, shapes, and others to render the first object on the screen.